crazy-max/firefox-history-merger/README.md

 Last used on:     2017-12-09 18:26:56
 ```

-Now if you want to merge your current `places.sqlite` with others, here is the folder structure used in this example :
+Here is the folder structure that will be used in this example :

 ```
 [-] other_places_folder